 Feast of Saint Luke Honors Legacy of Beloved Loyola Professor

-“Never did I see her waver from her human rights approach to global health," said Dr. Blair.
-"She really embodied the social justice mission we talk about so much at Loyola.”
+“Never did I see her waver from her human rights approach to global health," says Blair.
+"She really embodied the social justice mission we talk about and practice at Loyola.”

 Unlike other medical study abroad programs, the Bolivian clinic expects students to not only shadow doctors and treat patients, but also understand its operations, including how to manage a limited number of resources.
 For Bolivian fellow and fourth-year medical student Andrea Escobar, experiencing the administration side of health care reinforced her career path in medicine.
 “I want to be involved in primary care and hospitalist medicine with both adults and children.
 Being in Bolivia helped solidify that for me,” she says.